KatrinaTom/T1A3_TerminalApp/README.md

 * Create a bash script to run the program
 * Create a virtual environment to import Python packages

+## Code Logic

+* Control Flow

+Through the use of control flow, I was able to implement a Choose Your Own Adventure Story.
+While, If/Elif/Else statements.

+* Functions

+Use of functions allowed me to keep in line with Don't Repeat Yourself and PEP 8 style guide.

+* Error Validation - Graceful error handling

+Try, except allowed me to handle errors gracefully to keep in line with the narrative.
 ____________________________________________________________________

 # Testing<a name="testing"></a>